YueqinYang/Hawaii-Five-0/README.md

 _____________________________________
 Create Repository:

-Navigate to workspace (for all commands do this)
-Type - git clone https://github.com/AyrtonStout/Hawaii-Five-0
+Navigate to workspace (for all commands do this)\n Type - git clone https://github.com/AyrtonStout/Hawaii-Five-0

 ____________________________________